 Generally, each new network generation is not backward-compatible with the previous one.
 Thus, a network provider needs to build a new infrastructure from ground-up to support a new generation of mobile network.
 5G introduces very high-frequency bands to address limitations of previous generations.
 As mentioned above, this requires more service stations to cover the same area of service.
 As a result, building and maintenance costs of 5G networks are estimated several times greater than those of previous generations of mobile networks.
 Some researches estimate that enabling 5G network coverage in some areas might cost billions of US Dollars.

 However, many service providers have already identified that 5G will feature huge expansion/extension support and expressed interest in building 5G networks.
 Some vendors even directed their efforts in providing home Internet by utilizing the new network specification.
-There are hopes that many large service providers will jump to 5G network as soon as network standards and commercial end-user devices become available.
+There are hopes that many large service providers will jump to the 5G network as soon as network standards and commercial end-user devices become available.

 We should expect that 5G network building costs will be reflected in 5G data plans.
 At least at the early stages of the transition to 5G, data plans won’t be that affordable.
 A move to a 5G device, which might also be more expensive than a 4G device with the same specifications, might not be the best practice in the first couple of years of the 5G era.
 As everything follows the rules of marketing though, prices will drop as network coverage expands.
 Coverage should expand faster in the US and Northern European Countries.
 The pace is expected to be lower in the rest of the world.